amcs11/Bootstrap-02hmwk/README.md

 The following repository presents my first (clunky) attempt at using Bootstrap's grid system (containers, rows, and columns) to build a set of 3 linked web pages containing a funcional navbar and working links between the three pages.

-I began this project by creating an index.html, portfolio.html and a contact.html Once those were added I began the layout of the index.htrml with photo and then adjusted the navbar and text placement around that central photo.
+I began this project by creating an index.html, portfolio.html and a contact.html Once those were added I began the layout of the index.html with photo and then adjusted the navbar and text placement around that central photo.
-I then worked on links to each page using img src for each page link using the following:
+I then worked on links to each page using img src for each page link resulting in the following web pages:

 Home page should look like,
   ![](Assets/Images/ScreenShot-HomePage.png)